alasco-tech/alasco-tech.github.io/_posts/2021-12-31-custom-user-model.md

 <br/>

-After that, we were able to run `python manage.py makemigrations` without any errors, and without any changes being detected.
+After that we were able to run `python manage.py makemigrations` without any errors and without any changes being detected.
 We could also run all our migrations in an empty database and reach to the exact same state.
 The result in production was that we didn't have to run any new migrations, or do any manual changes in the `django_migrations` table.
 Just what we needed!

 One thing that we didn't do from the guide was to repurpose the content type record of the former User model into the new one.
 It turned out to be an optional step for us, as we're not making critical use of the content type machinery.
 We currently have two content type records in production, one for `auth.User` and another for our new User model.
 We might decide to merge them at a later time.